People's Freedom Party (Russia): Dissolution and re-establishment (2007–2011)

 In 2007, the Russian Supreme Court ruled the party to be dissolved, according to Ryzhkov because of the opposition to the government.
 In 2011 the European Court of Human Rights ruled out the refusal to register the party was unlawful.
 Since 5 May 2012, the Justice Ministry has restored the state registration of the Republican Party of Russia.

 In 2006–2010, the RPR was a member of the opposition coalition "The Other Russia".
 In 2010, Boris Nemtsov – one of president Putin's fiercest critics – set up the People's Freedom Party along with former Prime Minister Mikhail Kasyanov, former Member of Parliament Vladimir Ryzhkov and Vladimir Milov, which then formed a liberal coalition with the RPR entitled "For Russia without Lawlessness and Corruption".
 The People's Freedom Party worked on the base of Republican Party, and the two parties eventually merged in 2012.

 In 2011, the party's dissolution was held to be unlawful by the European Court of Human Rights.
 In June 2011 the party applied for re-registration, but the authorities blocked this on the grounds of "the inconsistency in the party's charter and other documents filed for the official registration", a decision Nemtsov and Kasyanov said was politically motivated and that meant the party could not participate in the 2011 Russian legislative election.
 However, in January 2012, following the entry into force of the ECtHR's judgment, the Supreme Court of the Russian Federation quashed its 2007 decision to dissolve the party.

 Member of Parliament for the A Just Russia party Gennady Gudkov discussed planning rallies against Vladimir Putin with RPR party leader Vladimir Ryzhkov during 2011.
 The Federal Security Service was closely monitoring Gudkov and secretly videotaped his discussions with Ryzhkov, which the FSB then released to the public to discredit him as a radical attempting to undermine the governing administration.
 The Russian parliament subsequently voted to expel Gudkov for his open criticism of Putin, the first such expulsion since 1995.

-Merger and recent history (2012–present)
+Merger, recent history and dissolution (2012–2023)

 The Ministry of Justice recognized the merger of the Republican Party and the People's Freedom Party (RPR–PARNAS) on 2 August 2012, after the European Court of Human Rights ruled that the party should be restored in May of that year, and it supported the 2011–13 Russian protests, although since then the party has been mostly on the decline in influence among opposition circles.

 In August 2012 Boris Nemtsov attacked President Putin, saying he had used his power to acquire for his personal use palaces, yachts, planes and other property that really belonged to the state.
 Nemtsov said that Putin had been taking state property for a long time, and said he "thinks it all belongs to him.".

 During 2012 RPR-PARNAS participated in regional elections in Barnaul, winning 1 seat, and Saratov Oblast, Tuva, winning 2 seats.